 Companies and sole proprietors can also reduce taxable income in the current year by charging business related expenses in 4Q that they'd normally take in Q1 of the following year.
 If you expect your business to grow rapidly in the following year, then wait until the following year to load up on capital expenditure.

+One of the best year-end tax moves to make include maximizing your business deductions.
 If your business needs a vehicle and also is having a great year, consider buying a 6,000+ SUV or truck by 12/31.
-Let's say you buy a $70,000 Range Rover Sport and use it 100 percent for business.
-Tax law allows you to deduct $70,000 (or a lesser amount if you would like – in this case, you use Section 179 expensing).
+Let's say you buy a $90,000 Range Rover Sport and use it 100 percent for business.
+Tax law allows you to deduct $90,000 (or a lesser amount if you would like – in this case, you use Section 179 expensing).

 If the Gross Vehicle Weight is 6,000 pounds or less, your first-year write-off is limited to $10,000 ($18,000 with bonus depreciation as limited by the luxury auto limits).
 You can learn more about the tax rules for writing off a vehicle here.

-Make sure you don't lose any money in your flex spending account if you haven’t yet spent as much as you anticipated this year.
+Another great year-end tax moves to make is to make sure you don't lose any money in your flex spending account.
 Check with your employer if your plan is eligible for a rollover of unused funds until March 15 of the following year.

-On the other hand, if you've already run out of funds in your flex spending account but have things like medical work or fillings to do at the dentist, try to postpone them until next year if they aren't urgent.
+If you've already run out of funds in your FSA but have things like medical work or fillings to do at the dentist, try to postpone them until next year if they aren't urgent.
 That way you can save on taxes by allocating enough funds in next year's FSA to cover those expenses.

 If you're planning on leaving Corporate America next year, get your physical done this year (usually free under preventative care).
 Also consider going to specialists to treat specific injuries.
 Maybe you need an MRI for a bum knee.
 Maybe you should finally see a pulmonologist for your asthma or COPD.

 Try and get your money's worth when it comes to healthcare.
-Don't neglect physical ailments that are bothering you, for they might get worse and more difficult to fix in the future.
+Don't neglect physical ailments that are bothering you.
+They might get worse and more difficult to fix in the future.

 Even though you probably submitted your W-4 form to your employer ages ago, you can still file a revised form to make adjustments to the remaining pay periods left in the year.
 If you anticipate you haven't withheld enough taxes so far this year, you can increase your withholding to help reduce penalties and fees when you file your taxes.